junxit/us-congress-bills-119/metadata.md

 - 2025-01-23 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 217 - 204, 1 Present (Roll no. 27). (text: CR H335-336)
 - 2025-01-23 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2025-01-23 — The previous question was ordered pursuant to the rule.
+- 2025-01-24 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.